Kentucky Paralegal Career Guide

 - Kentucky Practice Series: Tort Law – This is one of few texts specific to Kentucky law that covers intentional torts, negligence, and strict liability in a single volume.
 The text explains statutory law as well as case law relating to these areas, as well as guidelines from other jurisdictions that can help provide guidance where Kentucky law is not specific or authoritative.

 - Kentucky Law of Damages – This text focuses on the types of relief available through the Kentucky courts while providing analysis of the principles applied to these forms of relief.
-In-depth explanations of specific types of actions and remedies through the Kentucky courts provide deeper understanding of the state’s law and processes.
+In-depth explanations of specific types of actions and remedies through the Kentucky courts provide a deeper understanding of the state’s law and processes.

 Paralegal Job Search Websites for Kentucky